liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 ---
-title: 'The joy of fzf: building Git helpers with Bash'
+title: 'Build Git helpers from scratch with Bash and fzf'
 date: 2025-08-03
 topics:
   - bash